krunalss/COEP_ML_Lab_CourseWork/linear regression/assign_1_output.md

-# Diabetes Regression – Model Outputs
+# Assignment 1 Outputs(Diabetes Linear Regression – Model)

 ## 1. All Features in the Dataset
 _All input feature names (age, sex, bmi, bp, s1–s6) and the target column from the diabetes dataset._